stock2shop/website/README.md

 ## Terms
 - title: Page Meta Title important for SEO
-- title2: In case the page title differ from the SEO title
+- heading: Page title used when different from the SEO title
 - description: Page Meta Description important for SEO
 - summary: Page summary displayed in the articles list page
 - lead: The lead paragraph with unique styling
+- og_image: Image used from social media sharing and for list page
 - date: Used for sorting, yyyy-mm-dd format should be used
 - weight: Menu item sort order